jamrod/agEagleTest/frontend/weather/README.md

 This repo contains both the API in the backend folder and the react app in the frontend folder

-Clone the repo from git
+- Clone the repo from git [https://github.com/jamrod/agEagleTest.git]
-cd into the backend folder
+- cd into the backend folder
-npm install
+- npm install
-create a file called 'keys.json' and put your api keys here in this format
+- Create a file called 'keys.json' and put your api keys here in this format

 ```
 {